IsmailQayyum/Personal-Assistant-Agent/README.md

 ## Main Branches
 - `main` - Stable, production-ready branch.
-- `develop` - Integration branch for new features.

 ## Feature Branches (Per Collaborator)
 Each collaborator works on their respective feature branches: